Do you want to know podcasts that inspire creative writers to come up with unique story ideas? If yes, then keep reading.

 Before the advent of podcasts, writers had to rely on books, gossip, newspapers, radios and other forms of media for inspiration.
 But even those were not enough.
 In our high-tech, fast paced world, it is even more difficult to focus on the things we need to spark off creativity.

-Sometimes, the writer is either too tired or busy for books, radio or a simple walk to the neighbourhood bar.
+Sometimes, the writer is either too tired or busy for books, radio or a simple walk to the neighborhood bar.

 Thankfully, podcasts have revolutionized our world.
 They have given us control over our lives.
 We can choose what to listen to and when.
-And we can do all these from the comfort and privacy of our phones.
+And we can do all these from the comfort and privacy of our electronic gadgets.
 Wow!
 Getting story ideas has never been easier.

-I will list the most inspirational podcasts for creative minds.
-Note that my list will feature only podcasts that read and discuss deep and complex real life stories.
+Note that my list will feature only fiction and non-fiction podcasts that read and discuss deep and complex real life stories.
 Some of these stories are so mind-blowing; the human brain couldn’t have spun them.
 I have omitted writing-related podcasts.
 I want writers to enjoy the stories for their versatility, depth and originality without worrying about the technicalities of the craft.
 Sometimes, all you need to write a good story is to enjoy one.

-If you’re itching to bid writer’s block goodbye, read my unique list of the six most inspiring story podcasts every serious writer should subscribe to.
+If you’re itching to bid writer’s block goodbye, read my unique list of the ten most inspiring story podcasts that inspire creative writers.

-Believe me when I say that the BBC Outlook features the most extra-ordinary true stories from all around the world.
-From the bizarre, like the story about the baby who was buries alive to the funny like the tale of the highest paid Donald Trump impersonator, the BBC Outlook contains everything writers needs to engage their creative minds.
+Believe me when I say that the BBC Outlook features the most extraordinary personal stories from all around the world.
+From the bizarre, like the story about the baby who was found buried alive to the funny like the tale of the highest paid Donald Trump impersonator, the BBC Outlook contains everything writers needs to engage their creative minds.

 This podcast often uses the interview Q&A style.
 The conversation is often between the journalist and the survivor.
 It’s very engaging.